 The omens aren't great.
 On his way in, Michael Fordham QC pauses to talk briefly to the only man queueing without an umbrella.
-A couple of minutes later, a member of staff emerges to lend him a big black Supreme Court umbrella.
+A couple of minutes later, a member of staff emerges to lend him a big black Supreme Court brolly.
 It does not open properly.
 It does not provide comfort or shelter.
 This is bad.
 Someone else in the queue assists.
-Together they keep it held open.
+Together they prop it half-open.

 Even worse: on day 2 of the hearing Aidan O'Neill QC, representing Joanna Cherry QC MP, is going large on Celtic twilight and says 'Macbeth' in open court.
 Surely that's as ominous as pronouncing it in a theatre?
 Shouldn't he follow thesps' tradition and leave the court, spin around three times, spit, swear and knock on the door for Derek Allen the Court Usher to let him back in?